mpalmer/brown/README.md

 like this:

     class AmqpListenerAgent < Brown::Agent
+      include Brown::Agent::AMQP

       amqp_listener :foo do |msg|
         logger.info "Received message: #{msg.payload}"
         msg.ack
       end
     end

-This example sets up a queue to receive messages send to the exchange `foo`, and then simply logs every message it receives.
+This example sets up a queue to receive messages sent to the exchange `foo`, and then logs every message it receives.
 Note the `msg.ack` call;
 this is important so that the broker knows that the message has been received and can send you another message.
 If you forget to do this, you'll only ever receive one message.

-The `amqp_listener` method can take a *lot* of different options to customise how it works; you'll want to read {Brown::Agent.amqp_listener} to find out all about it.
+The `amqp_listener` method can take a *lot* of different options to customise how it works; you'll want to read {Brown::Agent::AMQP.amqp_listener} to find out all about it.

 ## Running agents on the command line

 The easiest way to run agents "in production" is to use the `brown` command.
-Simply pass a list of files which contain subclasses of `Brown::Agent`, and those classes will be run in individual threads, with automatic restarting.
+Pass it a file which contains the definition of a subclass of `Brown::Agent`, and it'll fire off a new agent.
 Convenient, huh?

+### Metrics, signals, and bears, oh my!

+Brown uses the [`service_skeleton`](https://github.com/discourse/service_skeleton) gem to manage agents, and so you have access to a wide variety of additional (optional) features, including metrics and log management.

 ## Testing

-Brown comes with facilities to unit test all of your agents.
-Since agents simply receive stimuli and act on them, testing is quite simple in principle, but the parallelism inherent in agents can make them hard to test without some extra helpers.
+Brown comes with facilities to write automated tests for your agents.
+Since agents simply receive stimuli and act on them, testing is quite simple in principle.
+However, the inherent parallelism going on behind the scenes can make agents hard to test without some extra helpers.

 To enable the additional testing helpers, you must `require 'brown/test'` somewhere in your testing setup, before you define your agents.
-This will add a bunch of extra methods, defined in {Brown::TestHelpers} to {Brown::Agent}, which you can then call to examine certain aspects of the agent (such as `memo?(name)` and `amqp_publisher?(name)`) as well as send stimuli to the agent and have it behave appropriately, which you can then
+This will add a bunch of extra methods, defined in {Brown::TestHelpers}, to {Brown::Agent}, which you can then call to examine certain aspects of the agent (such as `memo?(name)` and `amqp_publisher?(name)`) as well as send stimuli to the agent and have it behave appropriately, which you can then